ryukinix/sqrt-aprox/README.md

   * _(III)_ The second serie aproximation we see in [Wolfram](http://www.wolframalpha.com/input/?i=sqrt%28x%29) [*1*]

 Ps.:
-1. Here is a documentation about of rising factorial, whose the notation of *Pochhammer* for denotate in serie (III): [*rising-factorial*](http://mathworld.wolfram.com/PochhammerSymbol.html)
+1. Here is a documentation about of rising factorial, whose the notation of *Pochhammer* for denotate in serie (III): [*Pochhammer Symbol*](http://mathworld.wolfram.com/PochhammerSymbol.html)

 ## Contributing